New Cautions on Rhodium

 The rhodium market is tiny and illiquid.
 Price discrepancies like the one we are seeing are common.
 Our advice to clients would be not to put much credence in the “spot” price they see published until the spread is much tighter than it currently is.

-The true price of rhodium, like all assets, is based on what real buyers are actually paying.
+The true price of rhodium, like all assets, is based on what real buyers are paying.
 That is currently closer to $8,000/oz, not $10,000/oz.